• Skip to primary navigation

 Image for PInterest

 Any meal that's this budget-friendly and tastes like a million bucks is worth every second of your time.
-Creamy Pork Chops With Mushroom Gravy deserve the number one spot on your weeknight recipe lineup!
+Creamy Pork Chops with Mushroom Gravy deserve the number one spot on your weeknight recipe lineup!

 This one-pan dinner comes together entirely on the stovetop and houses juicy, full-flavored, perfectly cooked pork chops smothered in a rich and creamy homemade cream of mushroom gravy.
 Pork doesn't get more comforting than this.